jiinmoon/AWSCertified/DVA-C01/01_AWS_IAM_+_EC2.md

 - **Identity and Access Management** (IAM)

-- It is where you can manage sercurity for *users, groups, and roles*.
+- It is where you can manage sercurity for *users, groups and roles*.
 - **Root account should never be used**.
     - Root account is the very first AWS account you have created.
     - Remember the cardinal rule of security: *minimum required permissions*.
 - IAM is the control center of AWS which  manages the access control for services via security policies and roles.
 - **Policy** is a permission control that is written in JSON format - we attach policies to components to enfore permissions.
 - Within IAM, we have following components:
     - **Users** : usually a physical person such as a developer, a sys admin, or a HR employee.